Career and Life Planning

 Provides the tools needed to make informed career decisions.
 Assesses skills, values, interests, personality, obstacles, and approaches to decision making.
 Develops skills for researching career and major information.
-Prerequisites: Placement into WR 115 and RD 115.
+Prerequisite: Placement into IRW 115 or WR 115.
 Audit available.

 Students who successfully complete this course will be able to: